Syphilis

 Syphilis goes through stages and the symptoms may appear different in each stage.
 Some people notice no symptoms at all.

-After initial infection, a person may notice a single, or sometimes multiple painless sores where they came in contact with the virus.
+After initial infection, a person may notice a single, or sometimes multiple painless sores at the location where syphilis entered the body.
 This stage is called the Primary Stage.
 These sores are usually around the penis, vagina, anus, rectum, lips or in the mouth.
 These sores will heal on their own in three to six weeks, but the bacterium is still inside the body.
 In many cases, these sores are mistaken for an ingrown hair, zipper cut, or pimple.

 During the Secondary Stage, an infected person may notice a non-itchy, reddish-brown rash.
 This rash generally appears on the hands and feet, but can be anywhere on the body or even cover the body.
 Other symptoms during this stage may include a fever, swollen lymph glands, sore throat, patchy hair loss, headaches, weight loss, muscle aches, and fatigue.
 These symptoms will go away on their own and the person will move to Latent Stage.